 National Health Insurance (NHI)

-The other reason is not filing the tax return.
+The other reason is not filing your tax return.
 Self-employees or students are requested to submit the tax return form between February to March every year.
-If you didn’t submit your tax return then the city cannot confirm your previous year’s income and will charge you the highest rate of premiums.
+If you didn’t submit your tax return then the city cannot confirm your previous year’s income so will charge you the highest rate of premiums.
 You can notify the NHI section of your city that you did not do the tax return but would like to do so to amend the premium amounts.

 Social Health Insurance (Company insurance)

 Your premiums are calculated based on your salary.
 Your company will pay half of the premiums and you cover the other half, but this will be deducted from your monthly salary.
 Your monthly premiums are decided by your company’s insurance organization.
 Your company will have someone designated as in charge of insurance that you should contact if you have further questions.

 If you work for a small company or are asked to contact the company insurer on your own, or need to contact them for private reasons, we are happy to help as most insurers do not speak English.
 Please inquire by email.